 Mr. Arnold has served as our chief executive officer since January 2017 and our president since March 2015.
 Previously, Mr. Arnold served as our chief financial officer from November 2012 to March 2015 and was responsible for formulating financial policy, leading the company’s capital management efforts, and ensuring the effectiveness of the organization’s financial functions.
 Prior to 2012, he was managing director, head of strategy, with responsibility for long-term strategic planning for the firm, product and platform development, and strategic investments, including acquisitions.
 He has also served as divisional president of our Institution Services business.
 Mr. Arnold joined our Company in January 2007 following our acquisition of UVEST.
 Prior to joining us, Mr. Arnold worked at UVEST for 13 years, serving most recently as president and chief operating officer.
 Mr. Arnold earned a B.S. in electrical engineering from Auburn University and holds an M.B.A. in finance from Georgia State University.

-Mr. Dinh is a partner of Bancroft PLLC, a law and strategic consulting firm that he founded in 2003.
+Mr. Dinh is a partner of Kirkland & Ellis LLP, a global law firm.
+From 2003 to September 2016, Mr. Dinh was a partner of Bancroft PLLC, a law and strategic consulting firm that he founded.
 Mr. Dinh has counseled corporations and their leaders on a range of transactional, compliance and corporate governance issues and has represented numerous boards, committees and independent directors of public companies.
 He was appointed Associate Professor of Law in 1996, Professor of Law in 2001, and Professorial Lecturer in Law and Distinguished Lecturer in Government in 2014 at Georgetown University, where he specializes in corporations and constitutional law.
-In addition, he has acted as General Counsel and Corporate Secretary of Strayer Education, Inc., an education services holding company, since 2010 through Strayer’s engagement of Bancroft PLLC.
+In addition, he has acted as General Counsel and Corporate Secretary of Strayer Education, Inc., an education services holding company, since 2010 through Strayer’s engagement of Bancroft PLLC and Kirkland & Ellis LLP.
 Mr. Dinh served as U.S. Assistant Attorney General for Legal Policy from 2001 to 2003.
-Mr. Dinh has served as a director of Twenty-First Century Fox, Inc. (formerly the News Corporation), where he serves as Chairman of the Nominating and Corporate Governance Committee, and as a member of the Audit Committee, since 2004.
-He is also a director of Revlon, Inc., where he has served as a member of the Nominating Committee, since 2012.
+Mr. Dinh was elected to the board of Scientific Games Corporation in 2017, and has served as a director of Twenty-First Century Fox, Inc. (formerly the News Corporation), where he serves as Chairman of the Nominating and Corporate Governance Committee, and as a member of the Audit Committee, since 2004.
+He also served as a director of Revlon, Inc., where he served as a member of the Nominating Committee, from 2012 to 2017.
 He served as a director of M&F Worldwide Corp., which ceased to be a public reporting company in 2011, from 2007 to 2011, and as a director of The Orchard Enterprises, Inc., which ceased to be a public reporting company in 2010, from 2007 to 2010.
 Mr. Dinh received his A.B. from Harvard College and his J.D. from Harvard Law School, where he was a Class Marshal and an Olin Research Fellow in Law and Economics.

 Ms. Eberhart most recently served as president and chief executive officer of CDI Corp.
 (CDI), a provider of engineering and information technology outsourcing and professional staffing services, from 2011 to 2014, and currently serves as an advisor to CDI.
 From January 2009 until January 2011, Ms. Eberhart was chairman and chief executive officer of HMS Ventures, a privately held business involved with technology services and the acquisition and management of real estate.
 Prior to that she served as president and chief executive officer of Invensys Process Systems, Inc. (Invensys), a process automation company, from January 2007 to January 2009.
 Earlier roles include serving as president of Americas of Electronic Data Systems Corporation (EDS), an information technology and business process outsourcing company, from 2003 until March 2004, and senior vice president of EDS and president of Solutions Consulting from 2002 to 2003.
 Ms. Eberhart was also a member of the executive operations team and investment committee of EDS, where she was employed from 1978 to 2004.
 Ms. Eberhart currently serves as a director of Anadarko Petroleum Corporation and Cameron International Corporation.
 She is a Certified Public Accountant and received her B.S. from Bowling Green State University.